-- In a separate large bowl, beat the egg yolks, sugar, vanilla bean paste, almond extract, and lemon zest about 3 minutes, or until it’s pale-colored and falls off the beaters in thick ribbons.
+- In a separate large bowl, beat the egg yolks, sugar, vanilla bean paste, almond extract, and lemon zest about 3 minutes, or until it’s pale-colored and falls off the beats in thick ribbons.

 - Add ¼ of the egg whites and stir to fully incorporate them.
 Add the remaining egg whites ¼ at a time, stirring the batter with a rubber spatula only in 1 direction and being careful not to over-mix.
-(Seeing some streaks of egg whites in the batter is better than over-mixing.)
+(Seeing some streaks of egg whites is better than over-mixing.)

 - Cool completely; serve with a dollop of coconut “whipped cream” or regular whipped cream if desired.